MacaPecha/devsite-docs/guides/plugins/woocommerce/preferences.en.md

 Activate the checkout you want to offer your customers according to your preferences and choose the payment methods with which they can make the purchase.

 * Activate a checkout type.
-  * Use Checkout Pro to support payments with cards, ----[mlb]---- Pix,------------ cash and money in the Mercado Pago account.
+  * Use Checkout Pro to support payments with cards, ----[mlb]---- Pix,------------ cash and money in the Mercado Libre account.
   * Use the Custom Checkout to have control over other settings and accept payments with credit card, ----[mlb]---- Pix,------------ boleto and in-person.

 * Choose the [payment methods available](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/localization/payment-methods/) to your customers according to the marketplace in which you operate and the type of checkout you are configuring.

 * Set the maximum number of installments in which they can pay you.

-* Activate the currency conversion with the one you have in Mercado Pago.
+* Activate the currency conversion with the one you have in Mercado Libre.

 ----[mlb]----
 > WARNING